biosustain/Maud/docs/adr/0016-validating-measured-fluxes.md

 This is still valid as they are independent measurements.

 ## Consequences
-There are no direct consequences to the user, this effect Maud running in any way.
+There are no direct consequences to the user, this should not effect Maud sampling in any way.
 The output of this feature may warn the user about possible biases present in the experiment definition.
 It is however completely up to the user to determine if these warnings apply to their notwork or not.